bookeydoo/Azure-Mote/README.md

 When docked, the controller can be recharged directly through the handheld using the BQ24074RGT battery charger IC, eliminating the need for a separate charging solution and providing a convenient, integrated user experience.

 Features:
--Bluetooth Low Energy (BLE) wireless controller
+-Bluetooth Low Energy (BLE) wireless controller.

--Built around the MDBT50Q-1MV2 Nordic-based BLE module -Detachable design for flexible use and portability -Integrated battery charging using the BQ24074RGT charger IC -Dock-and-charge functionality when connected to the main handheld device -Designed as part of a modular handheld gaming ecosystem
+-Built around the MDBT50Q-1MV2 Nordic-based BLE module

+-Detachable design for flexible use and portability

+-Integrated battery charging using the BQ24074RGT charger IC

+-Dock-and-charge functionality when connected to the main handheld device

+-Designed as part of a modular handheld gaming ecosystem

 Project Status